Roosevelt Fern

 The Roosevelt Fern is considered non-toxic to cats, dogs, and horses.

-Light Requirements Place your fern in a spot with bright, indirect light.
-Direct sun will burn the fronds, while too little light will result in sparse growth and leaf drop.
+Place your fern in bright, indirect light.
+Direct sun burns fronds.
+Too little light leads to sparse growth and leaf drop.

 Common Issues